LohitoBurrito/PX4_Flight_Applications/README.md

 Start the Gazebo world by running the following.
 Note that if it says "gzserver not ready yet, trying again!," keep waiting.
 (NOTE: If this is your first time running the world, it may take a bit due to creating the build folder)
 ```
 cd PX4-Autopilot/
-make px4_sitl gazebo-classic_iris_depth_camera__fire
+make px4_sitl gazebo-classic_{world}
 ```
 ### Terminal 4
+Ensure you have the other terminals running before running this set of terminal commands.
 Run the simulation by executing the following commands (NOTE: If this is your first time running the simulation, it may take a bit due to creating the build, install, and log folder)
 ```
 cd uav_app/
-./setup.sh firforce
+./setup.sh {executable}
 ```